Stonegate (York)

-Stonegate is a street in the city centre of York, in England, one of the streets most visited by tourists.
+Stonegate is a street in the city centre of York, England, one of the streets most visited by tourists.
 Most of the buildings along the street are listed, meaning they are of national importance due to their architecture or history.

 History

 The street roughly follows the line of the via praetoria of Eboracum, the Roman city, which ran between what are now St Helen's Square and York Minster.

 The street appears to have lost importance in the Anglian and Jorvik period.
 York Minster was rebuilt in the 11th century, and stone for it was brought up the road, from a quay behind what is now York Guildhall.
 This appears to have brought the street back to prominence, and new building plots were laid adjoining the north-eastern part of the street.
 This part of the street lay in the Liberty of St Peter's, associated with the Minster, and many of its buildings belonged to the church, the whole area soon becoming built up, mostly with tenements.
 By 1215, there were houses for the prebends of Ampleforth, Barnby, Bramham and North Newbald.